 Romantic suspense author Lynette Eason has written several popular series.
-She kicks off the Blue Justice series with Oath of Honor (Revell).
+She continues her Blue Justice series with Called to Protect (Revell).
 When K-9 cop Chloe St. John stumbles across a serious case of human trafficking with connections to her missing cousin, she must mobilize all her resources before another girl goes missing.
 In this interview, the author shares why the new series revolves around a law enforcement family, what she learned about K-9 divisions writing the book, and why Chloe St. John is her favorite character in the book…

 Why did you decide to write a series based on a law enforcement family?